johnkerl/miller/docs6b/docs/csv-with-and-without-headers.md

 purple,triangle,0,51,0.4355354501763202,0.8591292672156728,0.8122903963006748,5.753094629505863
 </pre>

 Lastly, often we say "CSV" or "TSV" when we have positionally indexed data in columns which are separated by commas or tabs, respectively.
 In this case it's perhaps simpler to **just use NIDX format** which was designed for this purpose.
-(See also :doc:`file-formats`.)
+(See also [File Formats](file-formats.md).)
 For example:

 <pre>
 <b>mlr --inidx --ifs comma --oxtab cut -f 1,3 data/headerless.csv</b>